casper-network/docs-redux/condor/transactions.md

 ## Transactions in Casper v2.0

-In this article we will examine user transactions (previously called deploys).
+In this article we will examine user transactions (previously called deploys) [I AM NOT SURE ABOUT THIS WORDING].
 More specifically we will review the expanded set of transaction types and how they are processed by the node's execution engine.

 <!-- truncate -->

 ## Transaction Types

+[I BELIEVE THIS DOCUMENT CONFLATES THE IDEA OF A TRANSACTION AND THE IDEA OF A SPECIFIV TRANSACTIONV1 VARIANT OF A TRANSACTION]
 Transactions encapsulate user intents.
 For example, if Alice intends to transfer CSPR to Bob, she uses software (e.g. a wallet) to construct and sign a transaction that is subsequently dispatched to a trusted node for processing by the network.

 Transactions may be either 'native' or 'custom':